aeon0/botty/README.md

 inventory_screen | Hotkey to open up inventory stand_still | Hotkey for "stand still".
-Note this can not be the default shift key as it would interfere with the merc healing routine. tp | Hotkey for using a town portal show_belt | Hotkey for "show belt" potion1 | Hotkey to take poition in slot 1 potion2 | Hotkey to take poition in slot 2 potion3 | Hotkey to take poition in slot 3 potion4 | Hotkey to take poition in slot 4 cta_available | 0: no cta available, 1: cta is available and should be used during prebuff weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1) belt_hp_columns | Number of belt columns for healing potions belt_mp_columns | Number of belt columns for mana potions
+Note this can not be the default shift key as it would interfere with the merc healing routine. tp | Hotkey for using a town portal belt_rows | Integer value of how many rows the char's belt has show_belt | Hotkey for "show belt" potion1 | Hotkey to take potion in slot 1 potion2 | Hotkey to take potion in slot 2 potion3 | Hotkey to take potion in slot 3 potion4 | Hotkey to take potion in slot 4 belt_rejuv_columns | Number of belt columns for rejuv potions belt_hp_columns | Number of belt columns for healing potions belt_mp_columns | Number of belt columns for mana potions cta_available | 0: no cta available, 1: cta is available and should be used during prebuff weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)

  [sorceress]                    | Descriptions
 --------------------------------|---------------------------------------------